Star Trek II: The Wrath of Khan is the best thing Star Trek has ever done and half of one Star Trek show ranks among the worst.

 Star Trek has existed for more than fifty years and in that time it has been everywhere and done nearly everything.
 Much of it has been good.
 A lot of it has been in film and on television, but not all of it.
-The godfather of all franchises has become an indelible part of American culture and it pervades every aspect our lives from toys, to food, to vacations.
+The godfather of all franchises has become an indelible part of American culture and it pervades every aspect of our lives from toys to food, to vacations.

 With so many things bearing the name Star Trek, which ranks as best?
 Which Trek ranks as the worst?
 We’ve got the answer here for you in our comprehensive, ultimate ranking of everything Star Trek has ever slapped its name on, for better or worse.
 Mostly for the better, we think.